 Leadership has been known to possess many faces and in countless interactions.
-Through the sands of time those who acted in leadership have been seen mainly in politics, corporations, even in our households.
+Through the sands of time, those who acted in leadership have been seen mainly in politics, corporations, even in our households.
 But are they known for compassion vision and opportunity?

 This acceptance has been experienced by many and has lead to a new understanding of leadership.
 As we quickly move into a new era and become leaders ourselves, the following qualities have become very apparent in our workplace.

-Empowerment Within – The basis of leadership is not without struggle.
+The basis of leadership is not without struggle.
 Those who lead from inner strength are not weathered by any storm.
-Leaders help their team believe in their own ability to feel confident, find solutions on their own and create favorable results.
+Leaders help their team believe in their own ability to feel confident, find solutions on their own and create favourable results.
 Empowering others involves sharing positive feedback or to be a guide in any challenges they face.

-With leadership qualities such as compassion , vision and opportunity there emerges confidence and overall success.
+With leadership qualities such as compassion, vision and opportunity there are emerging confidence and overall success.
 The foundation of a strong team then allows one to be a true leader, executing tough decisions and powerful results for the organization.